x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

 ## Basic Concepts

-In order to use other SDMX Web Services you need to know the URL of the service (or web service entry point).
-This tutorial uses the following two Web Services as an example, but the same API should work with any other compliant Web Service:
+In order to use the SDMX Restful API you need to know the URL of the SDMX web service (or web service entry point).
+This tutorial uses the following two Web Services as an example (but the same API should work with any other compliant Web Service):

 - SDMX Global Registry Web Service: http://test.sdmxregistry.org/ws/rest
 - ECB Statistical Data Warehouse Web Service (URL to come later)

-The SDMX RESTful API supports both HTTP and HTTPS protocols but all the examples in this tutorial use plain HTTP.

-SDMX RESTful API supports three categories of resources:
+Via the SDMX RESTful API you can retrieve:

-- Data and Metadata
+- Data
 - Structural Metadata
 - XML Schemas

-There is only one resource type for data, metadata and schemas.
-However structural metadata support 21 different resource types.
 An example of structural metadata is a code list that contains codes for a statistical concept (e.g. currency codes).

-Following example requests a code list of currency codes from the SDMX Global Registry:
+The following example requests a code list of currency codes from the SDMX Global Registry:

 ```Batchfile
 curl -X GET \